apeli23/infiniteframe/documentation.md

 ![keyFramed](https://res.cloudinary.com/dogjmmett/image/upload/v1651798751/keyframed_pnmbgp.png "keyFramed")

-Lets make it look better.
+Let's make it look better.
 Set the perspective to be rendered as 2D of 50px and also increase the brightness and contrast of the shadow for aesthetic.

 ```
 .container {